-Statewide memorial hunts now available by draw for deer and elk.
-See pages 44, 49 and 72.
+Statewide memorial hunts are available by draw for deer and elk (page 36).

 Mexican Gray Wolf: Encounters and Identification

-Know where wolf encounters may occur and how to distinguish the Mexican Gray Wolf from coyotes (pages 129 and 130).
+Know where wolf encounters may occur and how to distinguish the Mexican gray wolf from coyotes (pages 117 and 118).

 50% Discounts for Resident Military and Veterans